 Following a company acquisition he became redundant at the age of sixty-two.
 In retirement he has again been actively involved in amateur theatre.
 He is a member of Tay Writers – a Dundee based writing group – and Angus Writers’ Circle, and writes short stories.
 He has written a stage presentation on the life of Robert Burns, The Spirit of Robbie Burns, which has been performed several times by amateurs in Tayside.

-He has two daughters, each married, and four grandchildren.
+Robbie has two daughters and four grandchildren.
 When he is not writing, he enjoys travelling, hill walking and golfing.

 For more information about Robbie and his work, please visit his website at: www.robertmurrayauthor.co.uk.